What’s better than knowing that your home is shielded with an environment-friendly roof?

 What this rooftop garden does is help reduce the energy consumption of a building by absorbing the heat to itself, therefore, leaving your home cool without having to use air conditioners.

-The National Research Council of Canada conducted a study which shows that about 75% of energy consumption is reduced with the use of only a six-inch green roof.
+The National Research Council of Canada conducted a study that shows that about 75% of energy consumption is reduced with the use of only a six-inch green roof.

 Using a green roof will literally solve half of energy consumption issues.
 It is a convenient and almost effortless option to make your home look more vibrant and beautiful.